NickBurrell/nickburrell.netlify.com/_drafts/Equality Types in C++.md

 trello_plugin_note_id: FqtjxBDFhpZXwwRly8q2K
 ---
 # Introduction
 In type theory, and in general theorem proving, the notion of equality is a rather nuanced matter.
-For instance, there is at least two generally accepted forms of equality: definitional equality and value equality.
-Most of us are very familiar with the second, and could probably figure out what the first means.
+For instance, there are at least two generally accepted forms of equality: definitional equality and value equality.
+Most of us are very familiar with the second, and the first means two objects are *defined* to be the same.
 Programming languages tend to operate the same way; there is a strong notion of value equality, and almost no context for definitional equality.

 # Type-Level and Value-Level Functions
 Before we can really begin any development of equality and equality types, we need to expand on a notion we began with in the [[_articles/Dependent Types in C++\|previous article]].
 Its also important to consider that we are in this case only talking about C++, as these concepts don't quite transfer over one-to-one into real dependently typed languages like Idris.
 ## Value-Level Functions
 To make things simple, we start with *value-level* functions.
-These are your every day, run-of-the-mill functions, like `x+2`, or `Console.WriteLine(...)`.
+These are your every day, run-of-the-mill functions, like `x+2`, or `printf`.
 They are functions that take in values, and return values, with types that are defined *long* before evaluation.
 As a concrete example, consider the following.
 ```cpp
 	int square(int p) {
 		return p*p;